jacobvc/Neopixel-Display-System/README.md

 ## Neopixel Client

-The Neopixel Client is a .NET MAUI applicaiton using a BLE interface on Android and a HTTP interface on WIndows (The Bluetooth livrary does not support Windows)
+The Neopixel Client is a .NET MAUI applicaiton using a BLE interface on Android and a HTTP interface on WIndows (The BLE library does not support Windows)